How is eligibility for need-based aid determined?

 - Be enrolled at least half-time or accepted for enrollment in an

-eligible program and working toward a degree or certificate.
-You
+eligible program and working toward a certificate or degree

 - Have a high school diploma or General Education Development